Spain Embassy in Canada

 Other services provided by the Spanish Embassy in Ottawa

-The Embassy can also inform you how to renew Spanish passport in Canada, travel documents, or an ID, as well as provides services related to immigration and citizenship, and criminal records.
+The Embassy can also inform you how to renew a Spanish passport in Canada, travel documents, or an ID, as well as provides services related to immigration and citizenship, criminal records, tax identification number, and Foreign Identity Number.

 IN CONCLUSION

-This guide should have provided a clearer idea of the legalization process, and all the services that are provided by the Embassy of Spain in Canada: services related to Consular Registration and Assistance, the Civil Register, visas, assistance to detainees, and more.
+This guide should have provided a clearer idea of the apostille (legalization) process, and all the services that are provided by the Embassy of Spain in Canada: services related to Consular Registration and Assistance, the Civil Register, visas, assistance to detainees, and more.

-The legalization process, in particular, can be overwhelming, especially on top of relocation to another country or big life changes.
+The document preparation and apostille process, in particular, can be overwhelming, especially on top of relocation to another country or big life changes.

 Our expert team can take care of the process for you, ensuring you meet all document requirements when submitting your request and that your timelines are met.